von Mises-Fisher distributions and their statistical divergence: Proofs

-\begin{proof}[$\hookrightarrow$ Proof of \cref{fDIV:COR-EV}] We reiterate that the von Mises-Fisher family is an exponential family and, as such, its moments can be obtained via differentiation of the log-partition function.
+\begin{proof}[$\hookrightarrow$ Proof of \cref{fDIV:COR-EV}] We reiterate that the von Mises-Fisher family is an exponential family and, as such, its moments can be obtained via differentiation of the log-partition function, with the first moment equal to the first derivative, the second moment equal to the second derivative, and so forth.
 To facilitate our analysis of the log-partition function and its derivatives, we rewrite the probability density function of the von Mises-Fisher family in terms of a single parameter vector.
 We let